 If you’d like to go this route, again, be sure you have your towels and washcloths ready tub-side.
 Match tub water to your body temperature, don’t fill the tub too high, and be sure you get in first.
 Then have your partner hand your baby to you.

-You may even want to wear bath gloves to give you a better grip on that slippery newborn.
+You may even want to wear Evridwear Exfoliating Bath Gloves to give you a better grip on that slippery newborn.
 If you are breastfeeding, try nursing your baby in the bath.
 Skip the soap and just use the warm water to gently clean your baby.

 Bathing Your Newborn